 The Belt Line Northgate Initiative began in April 2012.
 Within the last year and a half the unit has seen many successes such as being nationally recognized as ‘Rookies of the Year’ for hosting the City of Irving’s largest National Night Out, receiving the Chief’s Unit Award, and providing several community outreach programs to the citizens of Irving.
 The BNI Unit saw over a 20 percent reduction in crime during the first year, in comparison to the year prior, which translates to 55 fewer offenses in the targeted area.

 The original Problem Solving Unit was formed nine years ago in the Community Services Division.
 The underlying premise of the original Problem Solving Unit was that a group of police officers dedicated to community outreach and non-traditional crime eradication strategies would augment the traditional police services already in place.
 The unit’s tactics proved successful and resulted in substantial crime rate reductions in several neighborhoods throughout the City of Irving, including the Walnut Hill corridor, Tudor Lane, and reporting district 2403 (Irving Heights/Irving Blvd. area).

 The BNI Unit found its success by combining community outreach and non-traditional crime eradication methods with traditional patrol tactics.
 In an effort to balance efficiency with effectiveness, the police department decided to merge the two units into the new Patrol Problem Solving Unit.

-If you have any questions about the unit, you may contact Sergeant Dix at (972) 721-3549 or at email@example.com.
+If you have any questions about the unit, you may email Sergeant Jarred Barnes or call (972) 721-3549.